fermigas/ltvt/README.md

 This isn't the official site, but the original author Jim Mosher was kind enough to provide permission and a huge archive of files (through John Moore on [Cloudy Nights](https://www.cloudynights.com/topic/623894-long-term-status-of-lunar-terminator-visualization-tool/#entry8879915)).

-If you want to get the program or code the [LTVT Program Downloads](LTVT%20Download) page has you covered.
+If you want to get the program or code the [LTVT Program Downloads](https://github.com/fermigas/ltvt/wiki/LTVT%20Download) page has you covered.

-Many resources that can enrich your use of the the program [Downloads](Downloads) can be found here.
+Many resources that can enrich your use of the the program [Downloads](https://github.com/fermigas/ltvt/wiki/Downloads) can be found here.

-If you want to learn how to use LTVT, you can hardly do better than [LTVT-function-details](LTVT-function-details).
+If you want to learn how to use LTVT, you can hardly do better than [LTVT-function-details](https://github.com/fermigas/ltvt/wiki/LTVT-function-details).

 You can find the source code for older versions by choosing its branch above or by following links from the  [Source Code Archive](https://github.com/fermigas/ltvt/wiki/Download%20Archive#source-code) which contains zipped files of older source code versions.

+This site is a work in progress.
+We can't promise help, but we'll try to supply as much as we can to help you help yourself.
+Fork to your heart's content.
+Pull requests from anyone other than those involved originally with the project won't be accepted until we've got a better idea of how we're going to move forward.

 Here's the text of the original [Readme.txt](https://github.com/fermigas/ltvt/blob/master/ReadMe.txt) file: